mkaisereth/InfluenceOfMovingObjects/README.md

   b) MotionFcn: the data to synchronize the camera with the robot
 2. Run runAllStatistics.m in MATLAB

-CAD file is in folder Static and called Staircase_CSD.stl
+CAD file is in folder Static and called Staircase_CAD.stl